geraldstanje/keyword_matcher/README.md

 All keywords are stored in a trie, with key = keyword, value = index to the bag of words vector

 The trie stores 28 characters: a-z and the following special characters: '-' ',' at the moment.
-Insertion in the trie as well as lookup will be with lowercase, all other chracters are ignored.
+Insertion in the trie as well as lookup will be with lowercase.

 There are two options to build the trie: